a-z-listing/a-z-listing/README.md

 ![2.
 The Widget is shown here.](https://ps.w.org/a-z-listing/assets/screenshot-2.png)

 ## Changelog ##

+### 1.3.0 ###
+* Added targeted stylesheet loading to enqueue only on pages where the short-code is active
+* Further improved default stylesheet loading

 ### 1.2.0 ###
 * Changed default to apply the in-built styles, unless overridden